conmeehan/conmeehan.github.io/UNIXtutorial.md

 ### Notes on syntax for directory structure
 * Two dots (`..`) indicates the parent directory of the present working directory.
 So, for example, `cd ..` will move you back one directory.
 * One dot (`.`) indicates the present working directory.
 So, for example, `cd .` will keep you where you are.
 There are times where the single dot can be more useful than this...
 * The tilde (`~`) refers to your home directory (your user profile in your laptop).
-The tilde is very helpful if you get lost while using the terminal: just type `cd ~` and you'll be back in your home directory.
+If you want to refer to something in that directory(e.g. the Desktop in the image example above) you can use ~/Desktop as the path.
 * A forward slash (`/`) by itself or at the start of a path refers to the root of the filing system -- the folder that contains all other folders.

 ### Some suggestions concerning file and folder names